justincormack/cloudatomiclab/content/rustyk8s.md

 title = "Kubernetes as an API standard"
 +++

+*There is now a [rustyk8s mailing list](http://lists.opendev.org/cgi-bin/mailman/listinfo/rustyk8s) to discuss implementations of the Kubernetes API in Rust.*

 There was a lot of interest in my tweet a couple of months about writing an implementation of the Kubernetes API in Rust.
 I had a good conversation at Kubecon with some people about it, and thought I should explain more why it is